PERMITS & FORMS

 How Long does it take to get a permit?

-Residential Permits normally take ten (10) business days to either be issued or to notify the applicant that additional information and / or a stormwater management plan is needed to evaluate the application.
+Residential Permits typically take five (5) to ten (10) business days to either be issued or denied until such time as additional information and / or a stormwater management plan is submitted to continue review of the application.
+Please note, however, that the UCC permits up to a fifteen (15) business day review period.

-Commercial Permits normally take fifteen (15) business days to either be issued or to notify the applicant that additional information and / or a stormwater management plan is needed to evaluate the application.
+Commercial Permits typically have a longer review period, anywhere from fifteen (15) to thirty (30) business days to either be issued or denied until such time as additional information and / or a stormwater management plan is needed to continue review of the application.
+The UCC permits up to a thirty (30) business day review period.

 How will I know when my permit is ready to pick up?